Azure-Samples/azure-search-power-skills/AzureOpenAICustomInferenceSkill/README.md

 ### Prerequisites

 - An **Azure OpenAI Deployed Model**, either `gpt-4o` or `gpt-4o-mini`.
-You can follow [this guide](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-openai) to deploy your model.
+You can follow [this guide](https://learn.microsoft.com/azure/ai-studio/how-to/deploy-models-openai) to deploy your model.
+Note, at this time the code will only work with structured outputs as Azure OpenAI only supports `gpt-4o`.

+### Important Note on Structured Outputs

+As of **11/7/2024**, only the following applies:

+- **Supported Models**: Currently, only `gpt-4o` version `2024-08-06` supports structured outputs.
+However, you can modify the code to remove structured outputs if you want to use it with an older model version or `gpt-4o-mini`.

+- **API Support**: Support for structured outputs was first added in API version `2024-08-01-preview`.

 ### Setup Steps